cpu/acmeshell/README.md

 ACMEShell is designed for **developers** - not server administrators.
 Do not use ACMEShell to issue or renew production certificates.
 Do not write automation around ACMEShell to manage real certificates and keypairs!
-Instead, use a real ACME client (like [Certbot][certbot]) or a real ACME library (like [Lego][lego]).
+Instead, use a real ACME client (like [Certbot][certbot]) or a production grade library (like [Lego][lego]).

 ACMEShell was coded in short bursts of infrequent free time.
-The code quality is not my best work.
+The code quality is poor in some areas.
 Cleanup pull requests are welcome.
 If something seems strange it's probably because I threw it together in a rush while trying to make progress on my real task (likely debugging [Boulder][boulder]).